OfficeDev/office-js-docs-pr/docs/develop/dialog-api-in-office-add-ins.md

 - Provide more screen space, or even a full screen, for some tasks in your add-in.
 - Host a video that would be too small if confined to a task pane.

 >**Note:** Because overlapping UI can annoy users, avoid opening a dialog from a task pane unless your scenario requires it.
-Note that task panes can be tabbed.
+When considering how to use the surface area of a task pane, consider that task panes can be tabbed.
 For an example, see the [Excel Add-in JavaScriptSalesTracker](https://github.com/OfficeDev/Excel-Add-in-JavaScript-SalesTracker) sample.

 The following image shows an example of a dialog box.